platformatic/platformatic/docs/reference/sql-openapi/explicit-include.md

-# Explicitly including tables
+# Explicitly including entities

-`@platformatic/sql-openapi` allows for specifying tables to be included. **Note**: using the `include` option will ignore any unspecified tables in the schema.
+`@platformatic/sql-openapi` allows for specifying entities to be included. **Note**: using the `include` option will ignore any unspecified entities in the schema.

-To include tables:
+To include entities:

 ```javascript
 app.register(require('@platformatic/sql-openapi'), {